Eric-Wiegman/HelloSignExercise/README.md

 4. The following is a general outline of what was automated for TEST Scenario 1:
 ---------------------------------------------------------------------------
 1. Go to www.hellosign.com
-1. click on "LOG IN" in the upper right
+1. click on <"LOG IN"> in the upper right
-1. enter "notanemail" in the email address field
+1. enter <"notanemail"> in the email address field
-1. enter "notapassword" in the password field
+1. enter <"notapassword"> in the password field
-1. click "SIGN IN"
+1. click <"SIGN IN">
-1. verify that the following error is displayed: "Invalid email address".
+1. verify that the following error is displayed:
+    _"Invalid email address"_

 5. The following is a general outline of what was automated for TEST Scenario 2:
 ---------------------------------------------------------------------------
 1. Go to www.hellosign.com
-1. click on "LOG IN" in the upper right
+1. click on <"LOG IN"> in the upper right
-1. enter "email@example.com" in the email address field
+1. enter <"email@example.com"> in the email address field
-1. enter "wrongpass" in the password field
+1. enter <"wrongpass"> in the password field
-1. click "SIGN IN"
+1. click <"SIGN IN">
-1. verify that the following error is displayed: "Invalid username/password combo.".
+1. verify that the following error is displayed:
+    _"Invalid username/password combo."_

 Unless otherwise noted, the single test case run was parameterized using the
     TestNG DataProvider -- with that data separated from the code in its own